core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 It follows that each message encrypted/decrypted with the same Sender Key is processed by using a different (ID_PIV, PIV) pair.
 This means that nonces used by any fixed encrypting endpoint are unique.
 Thus, each message is processed with a different (key, nonce) pair.

+## Management of Group Keying Material # {#sec-cons-group-key-management}

+The approach described in this specification should take into account the risk of compromise of group members.
+In particular, this documents specifies that a key management scheme for secure revocation and renewal of Security Contexts and group keying material should be adopted.

+Especially in dynamic, large-scale, groups where endpoints can join and leave at any time, it is important that the considered group key management scheme is efficient and highly scalable with the group size, in order to limit the impact on performance due to the Security Context and keying material update.

+## Update of Security Context and Key Rotation {#ssec-key-rotation}

+A group member can receive a message shortly after the group has been rekeyed and a new Security Context has been distributed by the Group Manager.
+In the following two cases, this may result in misaligned Security Contexts between the sender and the recipient.

+In the first case, the sender protects a message using the old Security Context, i.e. before having received and installed the new Security Context.
+However, the recipient receives the message after having installed the new Security Context, hence not being able to correctly process it.
+A possible way to ameliorate this issue is to preserve the old, immediately previous, Security Context for a maximum amount of time defined by the application.
+By doing so, the recipient can still try to process the received message using the old retained Security Context as second attempt.
+Note that a former (compromised) group member can take advantage of this by sending messages protected with the old retained Security Context.
+Therefore, a conservative application policy should not admit the storage of old Security Contexts.

+In the second case, the sender protects a message using the new Security Context, but the recipient receives that request before having received and installed the new Security Context.
+Therefore, the recipient would not be able to correctly process the request and hence discards it.
+If the recipient receives the new Security Context shortly after that and the sender enpoint uses CoAP retransmissions, the former will still be able to receive and correctly process the message.
+Otherwise, the recipient should actively ask the Group Manager for an updated Security Context according to an application-defined policy, for instance after a given number of unsuccessfully decrypted incoming messages.

 ## Collision of Group Identifiers {#ssec-gid-collision}